mtibbett67/svxlink/README.md

 - Also, TCP port 22 for Secure Shell to the node will allow you to log into the device remotely to manage it.

 ---
-## Sites I used to get my information from
+## Sites I used to get my information from for this build

 - Original Project Site
 -- https://www.svxlink.org/